binaryplease/ansible-backup-server/README.md

 Borg Backup-Server
 =========

-This ansible role sets up the configuratino for my backup server based on borg backup.
+This ansible role sets up the configuration for my backup server based on borg backup.
 This includes authentication via SSH aswell as the correct settings to server the repostitory.